Skip to content

 Setting payment terms is the practice of deciding when invoices should be paid.

-Companies often need to strike a balance between offering terms suitable for their industry and maintaining a healthy cash flow issues and low risk profile.
+Again, a balance is needed – this time between suitable and competitive terms and maintaining a healthy cashflow and low risk profile.

 What is a credit policy?